sedenardi/sandersdenardi.com/src/pages/2017-05-05-twilio-conference-system/index.md

 Twilio's guide introduced the concept of the TwiML verbs `<Dial>` and `<Conference>` to actually join the conference.
 To implement our system's state machine, were going to use a few more:

 - `<Say>`: Fairly self-explanatory, it uses Twilio's text-to-speech to recite back to the caller whatever you want.
-You can select between several voices and languages. <a href="https://www.twilio.com/docs/api/twiml/say" target="_blank">Docs.</a>
+You can select between several voices and languages.
+[Docs](https://www.twilio.com/docs/api/twiml/say)
-- `<Redirect>`: Again, self-explanatory, simply redirects the call to another route. <a href="https://www.twilio.com/docs/api/twiml/redirect" target="_blank">Docs.</a>
+- `<Redirect>`: Again, self-explanatory, simply redirects the call to another route.
+[Docs](https://www.twilio.com/docs/api/twiml/redirect)
 - `<Gather>`: This introduces interactivity to the system.
-This verb waits for some input from the caller's dialer and redirects to another route, passing in the digits the caller entered. <a href="https://www.twilio.com/docs/api/twiml/gather" target="_blank">Docs.</a>
+This verb waits for some input from the caller's dialer and redirects to another route, passing in the digits the caller entered.
+[Docs](https://www.twilio.com/docs/api/twiml/gather)

 When the system receives a phone call, the caller should hear a greeting, letting them know they reached the right number.